Skip to main content

 • Running belief add for beliefs they form

-# Agent runs consolidate
+# SI runs promote

-# Output: A REFLECTION SCAFFOLD (not AI analysis)
+# Output: A REFLECTION SCAFFOLD

 # Recent episodes, their lessons, existing beliefs,